iceroad/martinet/README.md

        * CSS/Less: Use `@import`.
        * Pug: Use `include` or `extends`.

   2. **Use relative paths to reference files.** This allows the asset bundler to collect and version all your project's images, fonts, and other file dependencies.
 This will also ensure that your project will be loadable using the `file://` protocol in browsers, a requirement for [Apache Cordova](https://cordova.apache.org/).
+And finally, using relative paths makes the output distribution self-contained, allowing a larger site to be broken up into smaller projects.

        * Javascript/Typescript: `import { SomeModule } from '../SomeDirectory';`
        * Pug: `img(src="../../img/my-image.png")`